Spring til indhold.

 Another challenge has been the operational side of entrepreneurship.
 I am not naturally interested in bookkeeping, yet running a business requires financial discipline and structure.
 Learning to stay focused on this responsibility has been necessary.

-Unexpectedly, this part of the journey has also brought me closer to my older brother, who has been self-employed for many years.
+Unexpectedly, this part of the journey has also brought me closer to my older brother, who has been self employed for many years.
 Through his guidance, I have gained both practical support and a sense of shared experience.

 I have also learned to truly listen.
 Deep listening requires both courage and time, yet it creates the conditions for meaningful dialogue and genuine insight.
 This is something my clients consistently highlight as one of the most valuable aspects of working with me.

-I regularly spar with colleagues and deliberately seek dialogue with people from different professional backgrounds.
+I regularly spar with colleagues and seek dialogue with people from different professional backgrounds.
 These encounters challenge my thinking and help me see my work from new angles.

-My first piece of advice is simple: say it out loud and say it to many people.
+My first piece of advice is simple, say it out loud and say it to many people.

 Had I known every step in advance, I might never have taken the leap.
 For me, it was about allowing myself to explore and play within boundaries I set myself.

-Exploring questions together across disciplines can open unexpected insights and creative possibilities.
 I also welcome partnerships in international projects and professional exchange, particularly within Erasmus+ collaborations.